3. Get educated

 One last but very important note:

-DON’T LIMIT YOURSELF BY ONLY LISTENING TO MUSIC IN YOUR FAVOURITE GENRE.
+DON’T LIMIT YOURSELF BY ONLY LISTENING TO MUSIC IN YOUR FAVORITE GENRE.

 Unconventional combinations of ideas will help you to think out of the box and to create something new, something different that will allow you to stand out of the masses, and this will also help you to create your own niche.